Fully Autonomous Real-World Reinforcement Learning with Applications to Mobile Manipulation: Experimental Results

-For all real-world experiments, the entire training procedure is performed in the real world on the LoCoBot platform, with about $25$ to $50$ hours of training depending on the environment.
-The training is autonomous, with the exception of the stationary curriculum (if used), and battery changes every $\sim5$ hours, during which time we may replace objects that become stuck near corners, walls, or furniture.
+\textbf{Experiment details} For all real-world experiments, the entire training procedure is performed in the real world on the LoCoBot platform, with about $25$ to $50$ hours of training depending on the environment.
+The training is autonomous, with the exception of the stationary curriculum (if used), and battery changes every $\sim5$ hours, during which time we may replace objects that become stuck near corners, or walls.

 As our task is non-episodic, the policies are evaluated at the end of training.
 This is done by scattering the objects, executing the policy (without pseudo-resets) for 15 minutes, and counting the number of objects collected in that time.
-We use four real environments in our evaluation (no obstacles, with obstacles, with diverse objects, and with obstacles and rugs, as shown in Figure~\ref{fig:real-robot-results}) and two simulated environments (Figure~\ref{fig:method-comparison}).
-Each room has a different size and number of objects, so we report the percent of objects collected.
-However, we plot a proxy for training performance by measuring the number of timesteps between successful grasps.
-Simulation results are evaluated in a similar way with a few differences.
-Instead of 15 minutes for evaluation, we use 250 timesteps.
-We evaluate our system in the simulated room shown in \autoref{fig:method-comparison}.
+We use four real environments in our evaluation (no obstacles, with obstacles, with diverse objects, and with obstacles and rugs and a simulated environments, as shown in Figure~\ref{fig:real-robot-results}.
+Each room has a different size and number of objects, so we report the percent of objects collected in each 15 minute block of training, as shown in \autoref{fig:real-robot-results}.
+In simulation, we plot the evaluation performance using 250 timesteps instead of 15 minutes.

-We compare our approach to several prior methods and baselines to comparatively evaluate our method.
-The baselines include: \textbf{Rand all}, a policy that selects navigation and manipulation actions randomly, as a lower baseline; \textbf{Rand nav}, a method similar to \citet{gupta2018robot} that collects grasping data in the same way as our method, but has a random navigation controller.
+We compare our approach to several prior methods and baselines.
+The baselines include: \textbf{Rand all}, where the navigation policy generates actions from $\pi_n \sim \mathcal{U}[-1, 1]^2$, and similarly the grasping policy chooses uniformly random from the space of discrete actions, as a lower baseline; \textbf{Rand nav}, a method similar to \citet{gupta2018robot} where the navigation policy is $\pi_n \sim \mathcal{U}[-1, 1]^2$, but the grasping policy is loaded from a run of stationary curriculum right after the initial stationary phase (i.e. with stationary pretraining only).
 These baselines disentangle the benefits we get from learning both the grasping and the navigation.
 We also include a hand-coded controller (\textbf{Scripted}) specifically engineered for this task that locates objects by thresholding the image pixels and grasps at their centroids, which provides a strong hand-designed baseline.
-For more detail on the implementation of these baselines, see Appendix~\ref{sec:method-comparison-details}.
+For more details on the implementation of the scripted controller, see Appendix~\ref{sec:scripted-policy}.